In this article:

 Some lenders include clauses in their mortgages for prepayment penalties if you sell your home before a certain amount of time has passed.
 It’s rare, but some lenders issue these penalties because a premature sale means they’ll miss out on interest payments they would have otherwise received for years to come.
-They typically charge you 2-5% of the remaining balance on your loan.
+They'll typically charge you 2% to 5% of the remaining balance on your loan.

 Make sure you review your mortgage agreement before you sell to verify that you won’t be subject to pay these penalties.